oicleevan/the-deeps/README.md

 To make the software, GNU make and g++ is required.
 You must also compile libeo first (see src/libeo).

 Type `make` to compile the program.
-It places a binary in the project root directory.
+It places a binary as `bin/adventure`.

 Currently only supports Linux-based systems.
 I don't have a Windows or MacOS machine to test on, so if anyone wishes to port this, that would be great!